 If your complaint is found to be justified, we will write to apologise to the people concerned, and if necessary, the matter will be reported to the Chief Officer of Cabinet Office to consider remedial action.

 We will investigate anonymous complaints in the same ways outlined above, and seek to put things right if the complaint is found to be justified.

 However, if an anonymous complaint involves alleged misconduct by a member of staff which, if proven, would be grounds for disciplinary action, then the appropriate officer responsible for disciplinary matters will investigate the complaint.

-If you are not satisfied with our response to your complaint, you may contact the Office of the Complaints Commissioner.
+If you are not satisfied with our response to your complaint, you may contact the Ombudsman Contact.
 The Complaints Commissioner is an independent person who investigates allegations of maladministration that may cause injustice to the person who has complained.

 Last Updated: 2017-17-01